IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/stranding.md

 ---
 ## Overview

-Stranding is an experimental, strand-based exercise app that I started as a SwiftUI playground.
-At this stage it is a minimal iOS app scaffold with the goal of eventually guiding users through “strands” of workouts—linked, progressive sessions instead of isolated routines.

-This project is currently in an early prototype phase.
-The main value lies in the clean SwiftUI/Xcode project setup, testing targets, and the architectural foundation for future fitness-specific features.
+Stranding is an experimental iOS exercise app concept built with SwiftUI.
+The idea is to explore “strand‑based” workouts: instead of thinking in terms of isolated sessions, users build continuous strands of activity over time (e.g., daily movement streaks, micro‑workouts, and habit chains).

+This repository is the seed of that idea—a clean, minimal SwiftUI app skeleton set up for fast iteration, testability, and future expansion into a full fitness experience.

 ## Role & Context

-I am the sole developer and designer on Stranding.
-I created the project to:
+I created Stranding as a personal project to experiment with:

-- Explore SwiftUI app structure in a focused, single-purpose app.
+- A lightweight SwiftUI app architecture.
-- Set up a testing-friendly Xcode project from day one.
-- Prepare a foundation for experimenting with different ways to model progressive workouts.

-This is a personal side project, built outside of any company context.
+- Modern Xcode testing tools (`Testing` package and XCTest UI tests).
+- A foundation on which I can iterate quickly toward a richer fitness workflow.

+At this stage the UI is intentionally minimal (“Hello, world!”) while the project structure, targets, and tests are ready for feature development.

 ## Tech Stack

 - Swift
 - SwiftUI
-- Xcode (iOS app + unit tests + UI tests)
+- Xcode project / Workspace
 - XCTest (UI tests)
-- Swift Testing package (for unit-style tests where available)
+- Swift `Testing` package (for unit-style tests)
+- iOS (UIKit under the hood via SwiftUI lifecycle)

 ## Problem

-Most exercise apps treat workouts as flat lists: you pick a routine, complete it, and you’re done.
-I wanted an app that thinks in “strands”—sequences of related sessions where each workout is contextually linked to the previous one.

-Before building out complex features, I needed a solid, testable SwiftUI app skeleton that:

-- Launches cleanly on iOS.
+I wanted a space to prototype an exercise app with a different mental model: tracking continuous “strands” of behavior instead of just workouts on a calendar.

+Before investing in complex data models and design, I needed:

+- A clean, SwiftUI-first app template.
-- Has separate targets for unit and UI testing.
+- Properly configured unit and UI test targets.
-- Uses modern SwiftUI app lifecycle patterns.
-- Can easily evolve into a more complex fitness experience.
+- A structure that can evolve into a more opinionated architecture without fighting Xcode defaults.

+Stranding solves this initial problem by giving me a well-structured sandbox that is still small and easy to refactor.

 ## Approach / Architecture

-I followed the SwiftUI App lifecycle and a layered Xcode project structure:
+I started from the SwiftUI App lifecycle template and focused on:

-- **App entry point** via `StrandingApp` using `@main`, hosting a single `WindowGroup`.
+- **Single entry point** via `StrandingApp` using `@main` and a `WindowGroup`.
-- **Root view** (`ContentView`) as a placeholder UI that will later host navigation and workout strands.
+- **Composable root view**: a simple `ContentView` that I can later replace with navigation, state management, and dependency injection.
-- **Separated targets** for app code, unit tests, and UI tests to enforce good testing discipline.
+- **Multi-target project setup**: app, unit tests, and UI tests are all configured as separate targets in the Xcode project.
-- **Asset catalogs** prepared for app icon, accent color, and preview content so visual work can grow without restructuring.

-This keeps the architecture simple while still following best practices for scaling later.
+- **Testing-first mindset**: created a test harness using both the new `Testing` framework and traditional XCTest UI tests so I can grow features with safety.

+The architecture is intentionally flat and minimal right now, with the expectation that I’ll introduce modules (e.g., “WorkoutStrands”, “Profile”, “Insights”) once the core domain model is clearer.

 ## Key Features

-- SwiftUI-based app entry using `@main` and `WindowGroup`.
+- SwiftUI app entry point using the modern `App` protocol (`StrandingApp`).
+- Clean, minimal `ContentView` ready to be turned into the main exercise dashboard.
-- Minimal, self-contained `ContentView` for quick UI iteration.
+- Separate targets for unit-style tests (`StrandingTests`) and UI tests (`StrandingUITests`).
-- Dedicated **unit test target** (`StrandingTests`) using the new `Testing` APIs.
-- Dedicated **UI test target** (`StrandingUITests`) using XCTest.
-- Asset catalogs already wired for app icons, accent colors, and previews.
+- Baseline UI test that launches the app and captures a screenshot of the launch screen.
-- Xcode schemes and workspace configured for smooth development and running tests.
+- Xcode workspace and scheme configuration checked into source control for reproducible builds.
+- Asset catalogs and app icon setup to support expansion into a shippable app.

 ## Technical Details

-### App entry
+### App Entry and Composition

-The app uses the SwiftUI app protocol:
+The app uses SwiftUI’s `App` protocol:

 ```swift
 @main